ckeaunui/ckeaunui/README.md

 <h2 align="left">Welcome to my page!</h2>

 ###
-Hi 👋!
-My name is Christian Keaunui and I'm a computer scientist from Seattle, Washington.
+Hello, my name is Christian Keaunui.

+I am a computer scientist from Seattle, Washington.
 I graduated from Occidental College with a degree in Computer Science in May of 2023, with a focus on data driven operations.
-My coding interests include machine learning, data analytics, and automation.
-My favorite languages to use are Python and SQL, and I am currently studying Java an AWS.
+I work as a data

+<h3>Skills / Tools</h3>

 <h3>My Projects</h3>
 <table>